 Sihanoukville has grown rapidly the past years and now attracts a big amount of investors and tourists.

-Not to neglect, except for tourism, it’s also a engaged in a number of other industries like textile, manufacturing and agriculture.
+Not to neglect, except for tourism, it’s also engaged in a number of other industries like textile, manufacturing, and agriculture.

 In this article, I explain the opportunities to buy land in Sihanoukville.

 Sihanoukville property market

 Much investment pours in to build condos, casinos, and other property that will help to cater to more visitors, mainly from China but also locals.